x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mailbox-migration/automated-migration-neweac.md

 search.appverid: MET150
 f1.keywords:
 - NOCSH
-description: Instructions for migrating from Google Workspace to Microsoft 365 or Office 365 in stages by migrating users in batches. ms.custom: seo-marvel-jun2021
+description: Instructions for automatically migrating from Google Workspace to Microsoft 365 or Office 365 in stages by migrating users in batches in new EAC. ms.custom: seo-marvel-jun2021
 ---